JHL-HUST/VSR-LKH/README.md

 Data
 ----
 We give three TSP instances (u574, u1060, rl11849) as examples.
 All the TSPLIB Format instance (.tsp) can be calculated by VSR-LKH.
-The all 111 TSPLIB instances can be found in http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/. <br> <br>
+The all 111 TSPLIB instances can be found in the directory [TSPLIB_DATA](./TSPLIB_DATA) or http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/. <br> <br>

 Contact
 ----